Young Marble Giants: Reformation

 In early 2003, Statton and the Moxham brothers reunited for a BBC Radio Wales special.
 They performed one new song, "Alright".

 A reunion show was held in Hay-on-Wye on 27 May 2007, part of the Hay-on-Wye Festival, with Stuart Moxham's website explaining: "Young Marble Giants reform for a one-off celebration of Domino Records' re-release of their album Colossal Youth, combined in a triple CD package with the Lo-Fi, private reference recordings of the Salad Days album and the otherwise unobtainable Peel Sessions."

 Hay-on-Wye was not a one-off.
 Convinced by the booking agency, the band also played a show for the BB-Mix Festival in Boulogne-Billancourt, just outside Paris, on 28 October 2007.
-The drum-machine part was played by younger Moxham brother Andrew, who played an electronic-drumkit.
+Instead of the drum machine they had originally used, younger Moxham brother Andrew joined the group playing an electronic-drumkit.

 The band continued to perform over this period, including appearances at the Primavera Sound Festival on 31 May 2008, and at the Hebbel am Ufer Theatre in Berlin on 16 January 2009.
-The YMGs played the entirety of Colossal Youth at All Tomorrow's Parties in Minehead, Somerset, on 9 May 2009 – they were chosen by Jeff Mangum of Neutral Milk Hotel for a return performance at the All Tomorrow's Parties festival that he curated in March 2012, again in Minehead.
+The Young Marble Giants played the entirety of Colossal Youth at All Tomorrow's Parties in Minehead, Somerset, on 9 May 2009 – they were chosen by Jeff Mangum of Neutral Milk Hotel for a return performance at the All Tomorrow's Parties festival that he curated in March 2012, again in Minehead.

 The band played gigs at the Dancehouse Theatre in Manchester on 19 October 2014 and Stereo in Glasgow on 20 October.

 They also performed at the MIMI Festival, on the Frioul Island in Marseille, on 3 July 2015.

 On 8 June 2016, Stuart Moxham wrote on the band's Facebook page that the band was no more.
 Young Marble Giants' last show was in London in August 2015.

+Style and influences

+Young Marble Giants' sound was characterised by Phil's prominent bass lines, Stuart's rhythm guitar (a Rickenbacker 425) and Galanti electric organ lines and Statton's vocals.

+Musical influences included Eno, Kraftwerk, Neil Young, Lou Reed, the Velvet Underground, Roxy Music, David Bowie, Can and others.
+Stuart Moxham was a fan of Manchester guitarist Vini Reilly's early work, and was also very interested in dub reggae.
+The band were acquainted with Scritti Politti, the band of Cardiff native Green Gartside, and signed to the same label, Rough Trade Records.